-Earlier this month, ten employees from Acre embarked on the Welsh 3000 Challenge.
-14 mountain tops, 24 hours of trekking, and several energy bars later, they can confidently say that the challenge was the hardest (and scariest?) any of the team had ever attempted.
-The motivation came from knowing that the pain endured was all for a cause very close to their hearts.
+Earlier this month, ten employees from Acre embarked on the Welsh 3000s Challenge.
+14 mountain tops, 24 hours of trekking, and several energy bars later, we can confidently say that the challenge was the hardest (and scariest?) any of us had ever attempted, but our motivation came from knowing that the pain endured was all for a cause very close to our hearts.

-At the beginning of 2018, Acre teamed up with Jo Ruxton, executive producer of documentary, A Plastic Ocean, and co-founder of the charity, Plastic Oceans Foundation.
-Together with Ruxton and her team, Acre are supporting the foundation in their efforts to develop educational programmes and conduct scientific research to tackle the exponential growth of plastic pollution in our oceans.
-Acre aims to raise £15,000 towards the cause through various initiatives, including the Welsh 3000 Challenge.
+At the beginning of 2018, Acre teamed up with Jo Ruxton, executive producer of the documentary, A Plastic Ocean, and co-founder of the charity, Plastic Oceans (PO).
+Together with Ruxton and her team, Acre is supporting PO in its efforts to develop educational programmes and conduct scientific research to tackle the exponential growth of plastic pollution in our oceans.
+Acre aims to raise £15,000 towards the cause through various initiatives, including the Welsh 3000s Challenge.

 Hunt shared, “We all anticipate a hike or trek with a nervous, sometimes fearful, feeling of uncertain agitation.
 This particular challenge was exacerbated by the sheer physicality and technicality of the mountains that we had to climb.
 It was probably the hardest expedition that I have ever undertaken.
 Knowing its purpose was to support one of the most influential, ambitious causes that’s galvanizing a collective action to change the world’s attitude towards plastics kept me going.”